JonPSmith/MultiProgPackTool/README.md

 ## Why was this dotnet tool created

 This was created initially to allow you to break up a large application into sub-application based on the Domain-Driven Design (DDD)'s [bounded context](https://martinfowler.com/bliki/BoundedContext.html) approach, and turn them into NuGet packages.

-_NOTE: I have subsequently used this tool to manage other projects that needed multiple projects in the NuGet package._
+But now I use it for the library [AuthPermissions.AspNetCore](https://github.com/JonPSmith/AuthPermissions.AspNetCore) which has multiple projects.
+Version 2.0.0 supports multiple frameworks, e.g `<TargetFrameworks>netstandard2.1;net6.0;net7.0</TargetFrameworks>`

-This tool will scan your code to create a .nuspec file, which it will then use to create a NuGet package containing multiple projects.
+This tool will scan your code to create a .nuspec file, from which it will create a NuGet package containing multiple projects.
 The tool also has a number of features than improve the development process by using a local NuGet package source.

 *NOTE: I cover this bounded context sub-application approach in [part 2 of my evolving modular monolith](#) series.*